 The Chairperson, having been appointed by the meeting, appoints a Secretary, who is responsible for preparing the minutes, to be signed by the Chairperson and the Secretary, which document the resolutions taken by the meeting.
-In the cases provided for by law or if requested by the chairperson of the meeting, the relative minutes are drafted by a notary.
+In the cases set forth by the law or when the meeting's chairperson so requires, the relevant minutes shall be prepared by a notary public.